ionicprotocol/monorepo/.github/ISSUE_TEMPLATE/user-submitted-bug.md

  - Error logs (screenshot):

 **Browser/App/Platform Info**
-- What wallet did you use?
+- Wallet (ex.
+MetaMask, Trust Wallet, etc):
 - Was this on a desktop browser?
 If so:
   - Browser:
-- Mobile: [ ]
+  - Operating System:
+- Was this on a mobile device?
+If so:
-- Extension
+  - Operating system:

 **Additional context**
 Add any other context about the problem here.